CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 organization enables IDLDE to run directly using the "Workspace" directory as its workspace.
 The .metadata directory, which normally holds config for the IDL projects in Workspace is not included in this archive.
 However, documentation is provided for setup of the Eclipse environment if so desired.
 At least some minimal setup will be required.
-It assumes the current IDL 8.8 is used.
+It assumes at least IDL 8.8 is used.

 See the documentation "**doc/GeoPIXE Software Organization - open.pdf**" for Eclipse setup, an overview of the program, its main areas of application for X-ray spectral analysis and imaging